Understanding Functional Obsolescence in Real Estate: A Comprehensive Guide

 3. Superadequacy

 Superadequacy occurs when a property is overdeveloped or has features that exceed market requirements without adding significant value.
 This type of functional obsolescence may arise when a property is extensively renovated or has features that are not in line with the preferences and demand of the surrounding neighborhood.
 Examples include homes with indoor swimming pools or high-end custom kitchens in areas where such features are uncommon.
+Another common example is a house that is much larger than is typical in the neighborhood.

 Concierge Services